Targeted Drug Therapy at UCSF

 Signal transduction is the process through which cells respond to cues in the environment.
 For example, certain molecules can bind to proteins on the surface of a cell, causing a chain reaction of biochemical events (through a signaling pathway) that can affect whether a cell grows and divides.
 By interfering with components of specific signaling pathways, signal transduction inhibitors can block cellular processes that are critical for tumor growth and survival.

-For example, Everolimus (also called Afinitor) is a signal transduction inhibitor that blocks mTOR, a protein involved in cell growth, proliferation, and survival.
+For example, everolimus (also called Afinitor) is a signal transduction inhibitor that blocks mTOR, a protein involved in cell growth, proliferation, and survival.
 This drug is currently approved for use in adults and children with subependymal giant cell astrocytoma, specifically those with a diagnosis of tuberous sclerosis and a tumor(s) that is inoperable.

 Additional strategies for targeted drug therapies have been successful in treating other cancers, and ongoing research is being done to identify and test targeted drug therapies for brain tumors.